caetanoct/web-programming/README.md

 HTML attributes provide additional information about HTML elements.

 The `<a>` tag defines a hyperlink.
-The href attribute specifies the URL of the page the link goes to
+The href attribute specifies the URL of the page the link goes to:
 ```html
 <a href="https://www.w3schools.com">Visit W3Schools</a>
 ```

+Usually in the format key=value `href="https://www.w3schools.com"`.